Ohio River

 Built 1928; rehabilitated 1976.
 Imploded April 21, 2009Lost Cantilevered through truss bridge over Ohio River on OH 833 (formerly US 33) between Pomeroy, OH, and Mason, WVImploded April 21, 2009

-Ravenswood Bridge (Mason County, West Virginia)
+Ravenswood Bridge (Jackson County, West Virginia)

 Roebling Suspension Bridge (Hamilton County, Ohio)